 However, your skis won’t fit in that duffel so I recommend the Sportube Series 2 Hard Case due to the hard protective case on the outside with foam pads to protect your skis.

 For your boots, I think you should go with the Dakine DLX 55L Boot Pack.
 It can also hold your helmet and goggles safely while being a stylish back pack for you.

 Just In Case of Emergency: Ski Gear Essentials

 I’m not one to put a damper on all the fun but with winter vacations comes the possibility of accidents.
 First of all, you should get travel insurance!
 Travel Insurance is a must, especially though for skiing trips.
 Often, it is included as a perk on your credit card, but if your credit card does not offer this service, we highly recommend that you sign up for Travel Insurance.
-Allianz is a great choice and we can highly recommend them!
-You can read our full Allianz Travel Insurance Review here.
+SafetyWing is a great choice and we can highly recommend them!
 Worry less about the unexpected.
 Make sure you’re covered!

 Second, you should be prepared for common risks in the mountains.
 Wear your helmet.
 Don’t go off on unmarked slopes.
 In the mountains there could be surprise avalanches or blizzards that you thought were light snow fall.
 In case of emergency, I advise you bring along an avalanche pack.
 This pack should be worn every time you get on the slopes in the event of an avalanche.